Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-but this last sum equals the number of zero modes of $D_{+}$ minus the number of zero modes of $D_{-}$, that is, the index of $D_{+}$.
-So the regularized jacobian is simply the index of the Weyl operator, and we can write the final expression of the integrated axial anomaly as
+The sum on the right-hand side gives the number of zero modes of $D_{+}$ minus the number of zero modes of $D_{-}=D_{+}^{\dagger}$ and is therefore equal to the index of the Weyl operator.
+Applying the Atiyah-Singer index theorem, we obtain the final result for the integrated anomaly

-where we have used the Atiyah-Singer index theorem stated previously.
-This expression gives the form of the axial anomaly in $2n$ dimensions in the presence of both gauge and gravitational fields.
-In particular, in four dimensions, using the expressions for the Dirac genus and the Chern character we obtain
+This expression of the axial anomaly in valid in $2n$~dimensions in the presence of a gravitational background.
+In the four-dimensional case, we can use the explicit expressions given in eq.~\eqref{eq:indD+d=4} to write

-which agrees with (\ref{anomaly1}) in the flat space-time limit ($R=0$).
+This results agrees with eq.~(\ref{anomaly1}) in the flat space-time limit,~$R=0$.

 We are now ready to face the computation of local gauge and gravitational anomalies using the Atiyah-Singer index theorem for families of operators.
-Once again the fermion effective action is
+Once again we start with the Euclidean fermion effective action

-$D_{+}=\Dsl P_{+}$.
-There is a problem in defining this path integral, since as we saw $D_{+}$ does not map a space into itself, but

-This means that we do not have a well posed eigenvalue problem $D_{+}\psi=\lambda \psi$ and then there is no natural definition of the path integral in terms of the determinant of $D_{+}$.
-We can define a new operator $i\hat{D}$ with a well defined eigenvalue problem and whose determinant can be identified with the path integral
+where~$D_{+}=\Dsl P_{+}$.
+There is however a problem in making sense this functional integral since, as we saw in eq.~\eqref{eq:D_pm->S_pmxE}, the operator~$D_{+}$ does not map the space of positive chirality spinors into itself.
+This means that there is no well-posed eigenvalue problem, $D_{+}\psi=\lambda \psi$, and no natural definition of the functional integral in terms of the determinant of $D_{+}$.
+To solve this problem, we are going to introduce a new operator~$i\widehat{D}$ with a well defined eigenvalue problem and whose (properly regularized) determinant can be identified with the functional integral of interest

-where some suitable regularization of the determinant is assumed.
-Moreover, since we know that the anomaly comes from the imaginary part of the effective action (see above), $|det\,\hat{D}|$ has to be gauge invariant.
-We also have to make sure that the perturbative expasion for $\hat{D}$ is the same as that for $D_{+}$.
+Moreover, since we know that the anomaly comes from the imaginary part of the effective action (see above), $|\det\,\widehat{D}|$ has to be gauge invariant.
+We also have to make sure that the perturbative expansion for $\widehat{D}$ is the same as that for~$D_{+}$.